Welcome to SJSU interconnect lab!

 News

-Divya and Nitin presented at the 18th College of Science Student Research Day! srd18
+Eddie presented his poster at the 20th College of Science Student Research Day!

-Our paper has been accepted to IEEE ICC 2022.
+Our paper on social network analysis was accepted for publication in IEEE Access Journal.
 See the publication section for more details.